mfem/web/src/examples.md

 The example demonstrates the use of $H(curl)$ finite element spaces with the curl-curl and the (vector finite element) mass bilinear form, as well as the computation of discretization error when the exact solution is known.
+Static condensation is also illustrated.

 _The example has a serial ([ex3.cpp](https://github.com/mfem/mfem/blob/master/examples/ex3.cpp))
 and a parallel ([ex3p.cpp](https://github.com/mfem/mfem/blob/master/examples/ex3p.cpp)) version.